kawam1123/translation/_pages/FMC-tutorial-v3.md

 [第三版](#){: .btn .btn-success}

 **Written by Sebastiano Tronto**
-Fewest Moves Tutorial - Solving a Rubik’s Cube with as few moves as possible
+Fewest Moves Tutorial - Solving a Rubik's Cube with as few moves as possible
 v3.01
 Sebastiano Tronto
 April 17, 2020